nopnop2002/Raspberry-ili9340spi/README.md

 ---

+# SPI bus speed for bcm2835
+By default it uses 7.8125MHz on Rpi2, 12.5MHz on RPI3.
+Can be changed at compile time.
+- -DSPI_SPEED16 : 15.625MHz on Rpi2, 25MHz on RPI3.
+- -DSPI_SPEED32 : 31.25MHz on Rpi2, 50MHz on RPI3.

+___50MHz is an overclock.___

+---

+# SPI bus speed for WiringPi
+By default it uses 8MHz on all Rpi.
+Can be changed at compile time.
+- -DSPI_SPEED16 : 16MHz on all Rpi.
+- -DSPI_SPEED32 : 32MHz on all Rpi.

+---

 # Build using WiringPi library
 WiringPi library initializes GPIO in one of the following ways:
 - int wiringPiSetup (void);